 Why Choose the Bermuda Aircraft Registry?

-The BCAA accepts Type Certificates from the EASA, the FAA and Transport Canada.
-As a result, an aircraft from another registry can be registered in Bermuda with minimal inconvenience and expense, and if subsequently sold, it can be easily exported to another jurisdiction.
+BCAA accepts Type Certificates from the ANAC (Brazil), EASA, the FAA and Transport Canada.
+Aircraft from another registry can be registered in Bermuda easily with minimal expense, and if subsequently sold, it can be simply exported to another jurisdiction.

-In Bermuda, aircraft financiers can protect their interests through two mortgage registers - aircraft and aircraft engines.
+A Mortgage Register is also available to aircraft financiers.
 By registering a mortgage, aircraft financiers may obtain priority over unsecured creditors, take possession of aircraft in the event of a default by the owner or borrower and sell the aircraft to recover funds to satisfy the lender’s debt.

-Bermuda is essentially tax neutral.
-By registering aircraft in Bermuda, owners and operators may be in a position to take advantage of favourable tax treatment in their principal place of business.
+Bermuda has zero income, corporate, withholding or capital gains taxes.
+By registering an aircraft in Bermuda, owners and operators may be in a position to take advantage of favourable tax treatment in their principal place of business.